|Partner Institution/Organization Homepage:||Click to visit|

 Through a homestay, students have the opportunity to further strengthen their foreign language skills, and they are provided with a strong network of support in addition to the program staff.
 Students have a private room, with access to a washing machine, and are provided two meals a day on weekdays and full board on weekends.
 The host family also provides clean linens.

-Students may also opt to live in a youth hostel near the Smonly main building.
+Students may also opt to live in a youth hostel near the Smolny main building.
 Students will have access to a kitchen area where they can prepare their own meals.
-The hostel does not have planned activities for residents or have many opportunities for cultural interaction.
 Students have a private room and supply their own towels and bed linens.

 More information about housing can be found on the Smonly website.